Brudicon/Brudicon/README.md

 My name is Ben Vigna!
-I am a software engineer, and a recent graduate of Michigan Technological University.
+I am a software engineer out of Michigan Tech, and a Multiplex Engineer/Programmer for Firefly Integrations.

 I love hiking, swimming, video games, and learning/teaching myself new programming languages.